As a vascular surgery trainee at the University of Michigan, you can expect:

 Medical Student Education

 For medical students, we organize a core lecture series on vascular surgery, monthly case presentations, and vascular surgery reviews for oral board exams.
-Through the Department of Surgery Academic Surgeon Development Program (ASDP-SCRUBS), we also teach an intro to basic surgical techniques Also through the medical school, our faculty routinely mentor summer SBRP students (Summer Biomedical Research Program).
+Through the Department of Surgery Academic Surgeon Development Program (ASDP-SCRUBS), we also teach an intro to basic surgical techniques Also through the medical school, our faculty routinely mentor summer SBRP (Summer Biomedical Research Program) students.

 Residency & Fellowship